oze4/UnionFind/README.md

 ## Get total number of connected nodes

-This will return the number of disjointed sets.
+This will return the number of disjointed components/sets.

 ```js
 // We assume you have already added edges